Geodesy: Positioning

-Geopositioning, or simply positioning, is the determination of the location, as defined by a set of geodetic coordinates, of a point on land, at sea, or in space within a coordinate system (point positioning) or relative to another point (relative positioning).
+General geopositioning, or simply positioning, is the determination of the location of points on Earth, by myriad techniques.
+Geodetic positioning employs geodetic methods to determine a set of precise geodetic coordinates of a point on land, at sea, or in space.
+It may be done within a coordinate system (point positioning or absolute positioning) or relative to another point (relative positioning).
 One computes the position of a point in space from measurements linking terrestrial or extraterrestrial points of known location ("known points") with terrestrial ones of unknown location ("unknown points").
 The computation may involve transformations between or among astronomical and terrestrial coordinate systems.
-Known points used in point positioning can be GNSS satellites or triangulation points of a higher-order network.
+Known points used in point positioning can be GNSS continuously operating reference stations or triangulation points of a higher-order network.

 Traditionally, geodesists built a hierarchy of networks to allow point positioning within a country.
 The highest in this hierarchy were triangulation networks, densified into the networks of traverses (polygons) into which local mapping and surveying measurements, usually collected using a measuring tape, a corner prism, and the red-and-white poles, are tied.

 Commonly used nowadays is GPS, except for specialized measurements (e.g., in underground or high-precision engineering).
 The higher-order networks are measured with static GPS, using differential measurement to determine vectors between terrestrial points.
 These vectors then get adjusted in a traditional network fashion.
 A global polyhedron of permanently operating GPS stations under the auspices of the IERS is the basis for defining a single global, geocentric reference frame that serves as the "zero-order" (global) reference to which national measurements are attached.

 Real-time kinematic positioning (RTK GPS) is employed frequently in survey mapping.
 In that measurement technique, unknown points can get quickly tied into nearby terrestrial known points.

 One purpose of point positioning is the provision of known points for mapping measurements, also known as (horizontal and vertical) control.
 There can be thousands of those geodetically determined points in a country, usually documented by national mapping agencies.
 Surveyors involved in real estate and insurance will use these to tie their local measurements.